Berry-Studios/BerryPteroEgg/README.md

 - 250 MB Storage

 We highyl recommend you to have a Minecraft Account as we will not support offline mode accounts.

+## Contributors
+- Raúl M. <3 Thanks to him, we were able to have a mono pterodactyl image.
+- [Liyf4TakingLs](https://github.com/Liyf4TakingLs) <3 Thanks to him, we were able to fix many issues.